 Thursday, February 28, 2008

-1) Obedience [of faith] to Christ arises out of love.
+1) The obedience of faith toward Christ arises out of love.
 We cannot force ourselves to obey Christ out of sheer will or intellect.
 It takes love.
 If one loves Christ, obedience follows naturally.
 It is that one who loves Christ and obeys him for whom the love of God will be efficacious in turn.

 2) Moving in the Spirit with great faith and as an astonishing witness has point and purpose only when arising out of love.
 Seemingly spiritual giants are just dogs in the street without love.
 Those things that are here for a season, but are bound to pass away cannot carry any weight at the threshold of eternity.